 Associate Professor; Chair of Secondary Teacher Education, University of Michigan School of Education

 - Elizabeth Birr Moje

 Professor; Arthur F. Thurnau Professor; Associate Dean for Research and Community Engagement, University of Michigan School of Education

-- Mark Windshitl
+- Mark Windschitl

 Professor, Curriculum and Instruction, University of Washington College of Education

-Bob Bain and Elizabeth Birr Moje from the University of Michigan School of Education, along with Mark Windshitl from the University of Washington College of Education will discuss how their organizations train teachers to make content explicit through explanation, modeling, representations, and examples.
+Bob Bain and Elizabeth Birr Moje from the University of Michigan School of Education, along with Mark Windschitl from the University of Washington College of Education will discuss how their organizations train teachers to make content explicit through explanation, modeling, representations, and examples.